-There is a \$2,000 cost cap per participant per year for Non-Medical Transportation for trips to and from non-HCBS destinations that are related to goals in an individual's Plan of Care.
+There is a \$2,000 cost cap per participant per 12-month period for Non-Medical Transportation for trips to and from non-HCBS destinations that are related to goals in an individual's Plan of Care.
 Trips to and from BH HCBS and trips using public transportation are not subject to the \$2,000 cap.